 - Shoot or edit a scene based on the director’s vision

 Many camera operators supervise one or more assistants.
 The assistants set up the camera equipment and may be responsible for its storage and care.
 Assistants also help the operator determine the best shooting angle and make sure that the camera stays in focus.

 Likewise, editors often have one or more assistants.
 The assistants support the editor by keeping track of each shot in a database or loading digital video into an editing bay.
 Assistants also may do some of the editing tasks.

-Most operators prefer using digital cameras because these smaller, more inexpensive instruments give them more flexibility in shooting angles.
+Most operators prefer using digital cameras because the smaller, more inexpensive instruments give them more flexibility in shooting angles.
 Digital cameras also have changed the job of some camera assistants: Instead of loading film or choosing lenses, they download digital images or choose a type of software program to use with the camera.
 In addition, drone cameras give operators an opportunity to film in the air, or in places that are hard to reach.

 Nearly all editing work is done on a computer, and editors often are trained in a specific type of editing software.

 The following are examples of types of camera operators: